mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 ### Deploying ###

 There are a couple of ways to deploy files.
-Out of the box, gulps innate ability to work with files will get you a long way:
+Out of the box, gulp's innate ability to work with files will get you a long way:

 ```js
 gulp.task('deploy', ['nunit'], function() {